URBANEnvo/EnvoEmo-fMRI-task/README.md

 ##Reference
 1. Lundqvist, D., Flykt, A., & Öhman, A. (1998).
 The Karolinska Directed Emotional Faces - KDEF, CD ROM from Department of Clinical Neuroscience, Psychology section, Karolinska Institutet, ISBN 91-630-7164-9.
+2. A. R. Hariri et al., Serotonin transporter genetic variation and the response of the human amygdala.
+Science 297, 400-403 (2002).